Department of Wildland Resources

 I play guitar, and I am trying to learn to play piano.
 I often play with friends and occasionally try to play at an open mic night.

-My favorite sport is ice hockey, which I played throughout high school.
-While I was an undergrad and Master's student, I played intramural sports such as softball and flag football.
-I also particularly enjoy playing beach volleyball and basketball.
+My favorite sport is ice hockey, which I played throughout high school, and I'm a big Tampa Bay Lightning fan.
+I currently play in a men's league in Logan.
+I also enjoy playing most other sports, especially beach volleyball and basketball.

 I really enjoy dabbling as a wildlife photographer.
 I get most of my best shots simply because I am lucky enough to spend time outdoors in really special places.
 My photos are mostly about showcasing the subject, typically a charismatic animal.
 You can see a few of my photographs from my 365 Species Project below.
 If you like them, you might want to browse my Flickr.